dwuab/WEScall/README.md

   1KG3_panel: ${PL_DIR}/WEScall/resources/data_v5a_filtered
   geneticMap: ${PL_DIR}/WEScall/resources/geneticMap_GRCh37
 ```
 The first line specifies which chromosomes you want to call.
-Chromosomes that can be called are chromosomes 1 to 22 and X. WEScall coud not call variants from chromosome Y. You can specify multiple chromosomes one by one, delimited by dash (for example 20-22).
+Chromosomes that can be called are chromosomes 1 to 22 and X. WEScall can not call variants from chromosome Y. You can specify multiple chromosomes one by one, delimited by dash (for example 20-22).

 The second line specifies the target region bed file.
 It lists the targeted exonic regions with start and stop chromosome locations in GRCh37/hg19.
 Note, WEScall can also support the analysis of WGS samples, in which case the target region bed file is not necessary.